7kmCo/koa-example/README.md

 npm start
 ```

-This will start the application and create an sqlite database in your app dir.
+This will start the application and create database tables.
 Just open [http://localhost:3000](http://localhost:3000).